vseryakov/backendjs/README.md

 * Supports WebSockets connections and process them with the same Express routes as HTTP requests
 * Supports several cache modes(Redis, Memcache, Hazelcast, LRU) for the database operations, multiple hosts support in the clients for failover.
-* Supports several PUB/SUB modes of operations using Redis, RabbitMQ, Hazelcast.
+* Supports several PUB/SUB modes of operations using Redis, NATS, RabbitMQ, Hazelcast.
-* Supports async jobs processing using several work queue implementations on top of SQS, Redis, DB, RabbitMQ, Hazelcast.
+* Supports async jobs processing using several work queue implementations on top of SQS, Redis, NATS, DB, RabbitMQ, Hazelcast.
 * REPL (command line) interface for debugging and looking into server internals.
 * Supports push notifications via Webpush, APN and FCM.
 * Supports HTTP(S) reverse proxy mode where multiple Web workers are load-balanced by the proxy